samueljmello/github-actions-exercises/13-Continuous-Integration.md

 # Continuous Integration
 A common pattern for continuous integration involves using pull requests to trigger testing & other automation tasks.

 In the exercise below, we will walk through adding linting & testing for pull requests for a sample Golang application.
+This will trigger on pull request creation, as well as updates to code in the branch that the PR references.

 ## Step 1: Create a workflow that triggers on pull request creation
 1. Checkout the __default__ branch of your repository